 - Run the jar(s) you will use (I like Mason or Ball jars) with new lids, through the hottest cycle in the dishwasher, let dry completely

 - Wash and let the herbs dry completely before making recipes (damp herbs will mold)

-It Usual Begins with a Sore Throat
+It Usually Begins with a Sore Throat

 You know the feeling: hurts a little to swallow, your head starts to feel just a little stuffy or light.
 Start immediately with a Sage Leaf Gargle*.
-Sage is a powerful antiseptic for internal and topical use.
-Recommended usage: gargle every 1 to 2 hours.
-Swish and spit.

 - 1 cup boiling water

 - 2 teaspoons fresh or dried sage leaves

 - Pour the boiling water over the sage, cover and steep for 20 minutes.

 - Strain and add the salt.

 Gargle as needed.
 Store in the refrigerator for a couple of days